lilong-wen/TMA_customized_RISCV_SPEC_CPU_2006/README.md

 sudo ln -s /usr/bin/riscv64-linux-gnu-ar /usr/bin/riscv64-unknown-linux-gnu-ar
 ```

-### Clang 18 is cross compilated on the host computer
+### 2. Clang 18 is cross compilated on the host computer

-To speed up the process, I compiled Clang 18 on the host computer in two steps, instead of compiling it on the target machine:z
+To speed up the process, I compiled Clang 18 on the host machine in two steps, instead of directly compiling it on the target machine.
+Howerver, the cross-compilation process still costs me around 3 hours somehow (12th Intel(R) i9-12900H with 32GB memory).:

 ```bash
 mkdir build-host